 Voting is Loving: Thoughts on California Wildfires

 This reflection is from Efua Sey, a senior at Macalester College from California.
 She attends Bethel Christian Fellowship in St. Paul.
-Efua is active in MNIPL’s Climate Justice Voter campaign – find out how you can get involved here!
+Efua is active in MNIPL’s Climate Justice Voter campaign.

 What does it feel like to be in Minnesota while hearing about the West Coast fires?